Evengard/wp-oauth-client/readme.txt

 = PREMIUM VERSION FEATURES =

 *	All the Free Version Features
+*	Optionally Auto Register Users- Automatic user registration after login if the user is not already registered with your site
 *	Auto Redirect- Provides Auto Redirection and this is useful if you wanted to globally  protect your whole site
 *	Extended OAuth API support- Extend OAuth API support to extend functionality to the existing OAuth client.
 *	Multi-site Support- Unique ability to support multiple sites under one account